Supergiovane/node-red-contrib-knx-ultimate/SECURITY.md

 ## Home automation rules

 In my experience, i developed some **best practices** to secure my home from fire, damages and risks for third persons.<br/>
+Some interesting things are below, for you.
+Hope you appreciate that.<br/>

 * Install one or more main power switches, that cut off the power in your whole house while you're away, leaving powered only the minimal number of necessary devices (like refirgerator, alarm panel, internet router and so on).
 If you need some automation while youre away, you can temporarly switch on the main power switch and regain full access.
 This is worthful to avoid possible hacking of your home by someone having access, for example, to an improperly secured IOT device.
 * Install a redundant internet router using another wan line, for example an LTE connection.
 In case you lost one wan, you have another one to rely to.